 #> 1 2 3 4

 #> 650 650 650 650Panels are assigned by systematic interleaving within strata.
 For multi-stage designs, panels are assigned at the PSU level and propagated to all units.
-Weights reflect the full-sample inclusion probability; for per-panel analysis, multiply by the number of panels.
+Per-panel analysis is also possible by multiplying the weights by the number of panels since the weights reflect the full-sample inclusion probability.

 Pipe a tbl_sample into execute() for multi-phase designs: